sblantipodi/platformio_version_increment/README.md

 # Platformio Version Increment
 Simple version increment script for Platformio.
 _Written for Arduino IDE and PlatformIO._

+Platformio does not have a tool to automatically increment the version number of an app when building it or when uploading it to a microcontroller so I decided to write a script to do it.

 [![GitHub version](https://img.shields.io/github/v/release/sblantipodi/platformio_version_increment.svg)](https://img.shields.io/github/v/release/sblantipodi/platformio_version_increment.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)